How does car insurance work in Germany?

 - Factors that can Affect Car Insurance Cost

 - International Green Card

-- Acquisition of SF Class from Third Party Contracts
+- Acquisition of SF Class from a Third Party

 - Transfer of SF Class from Motorcycle to Car